 Other spellings/names for Klyucharki are Kluĉárky, Kljucsarki, Klyucharky and Pavsino.
 In Yiddish, Klyucharki was referred to as Klicherkes

-Klyucharki is located about 4 miles SW of Mukacheve.
+Klyucharki is located about four miles southwest of Mukacheve.

 The first Jews probably settled in Klyucharki early in the 19th century.
 The population of Klyucharki in 1877 was 592 made up of Hungarians, Rusyns and Jews and comprised the following religions: Roman Catholic (76); Greek Orthodox (461); Reformed (1) and Jewish (54).
 In 1877, the Jews of Klyucharki attended the Uj-Dávidháza synagogue.

 In 1944, Klyucharki was still a small village of only a couple streets, bordering the main road from Mukacheve to Chop (Csap), the present-day border crossing point to Hungary.
 By this time, the village was home mainly to Hungarians, Germans (Schwabs), some Czech and Jewish families numbering approximately 120 people that attended a small synagogue with a mikvah bordering the main road.

 Today, Klyucharki is a rather large village of about 2,500 inhabitants including Hungarians, Ukrainians, Russians or Ruthenians.
 Most of the Germans (Schwabs) and Czechs have gone back to their countries.
 No Jews live there today.